 Award Citation:

-Dr Amit Kumar has made outstanding contributions to the design of new models for online problems, and novel algorithms for problems in clustering, scheduling and network design.
+Dr Amit Kumar has made outstanding contributions to the design of new models

 Thesis and Guide details: